-Now in our sixth year, Dance Camp Northwest is creatively based on the hugely successful Dance New England which began 40 years ago to birth and nurture the ecstatic, free, and barefoot dances peppering the planet today.
+Now in our seventh year, Dance Camp Northwest is creatively based on the hugely successful Dance New England which began 41 years ago to birth and nurture the ecstatic, free, and barefoot dances peppering the planet today.
 We join the movement toward creating dance camps to serve, deepen and evolve humanity by interweaving our tribal roots into one earth community.

 Camp is best when we are all actively participating, so please share your time, talents, and passions in as many ways as possible!

 Dance Camp is sponsored by Dance Collective Northwest, a 501c3 Washington State Non-Profit